About

 Three decades later, the holiday has spread throughout the world and is now celebrated in more than 120 countries.
 In the U.S., the presenting sponsor is the NAMM Foundation.

-On Wednesday June 21, 2023 from 9 a.m. to 11 p.m.
-EST Atlanta will celebrate Make Music Day on summer solstice in conjunction with over 100 cities around the world.
-This one-day celebration will showcase music by local artists throughout five of Atlanta’s historic districts: Sweet Auburn, East Atlanta, Virginia Highland, Little 5 Points and West End.
-These five districts that make up the Atlanta Main Street cohort.
+On Friday, June 21, 2024, Atlanta celebrated Make Music Day on summer solstice in conjunction with over 100 cities around the world.
+This one-day celebration showcased music by local artists through the Atlanta Federation of Musicians and throughout five of Atlanta’s historic districts: East Atlanta, Virginia Highland, Little 5 Points and West End.
+These districts make up the Atlanta Main Street cohort.

 MMDATL mobilizes the community to self-produce a collaborative city-wide celebration where music is the medium and independent businesses and nontraditional venues are the location.
 The event is free and open to the public.